zzhangjii/learning-library/ApplicationIntegration-labguide.md

     Figure 40: Starting Point for Our Process Modeling

-## Tailor Roles for Each Process Swimlane:
+## Tailor Roles for Each Process Swimlane

 11. Tailor the roles to correspond to our Mama Maggy use case.
 The default roles for this pattern are Process Owner and Process